Background Checks Required for Foster Care in the Northwest Territories

 The HSS assesses this through the home study process, where your social worker has the opportunity to understand your full history rather than make a binary pass/fail judgment based on a database flag.
 If your record has something on it, the best approach is to disclose it proactively and be prepared to discuss it with your worker.
 An undisclosed item discovered during checks that you didn't mention is far more damaging than a disclosed one discussed openly.

-The system in the NWT is genuinely short of foster homes — with a 24.7% vacancy rate among child and family services workers, and persistent shortages of approved homes in remote communities.
-HSS is motivated to work with applicants where possible, not to reject them on technicalities.
+The system in the NWT is genuinely short of foster homes — with a 24.7% vacancy rate for Child and Family Services positions, and persistent shortages of approved homes in remote communities.
+HSS assesses the record and circumstances in the application, so disclose any issue proactively and discuss it with your worker.

 Get Your Free Northwest Territories Foster Care Quick-Start Checklist